Reducing financial risks for ticketed events in WA.

 You will be required to submit documents to support your application.
 All support material can be uploaded through the application portal, including:

+the report.
 Use the Online Grants web portal to access the report form.

-Notification and payment will be provided within 30 business days of the submission of your report.
+It is expected that notification and payment will be provided within 30 business days of the submission of your report.

 Your claim assessment form will have your original budget figures included.
 You will need to add your actual income and expenditure against these figures.